Wizek/Tree/readme.md

 To be continued...

 ## That's a little too much text for me
-Okay then, have this list of some of the best features:
+Okay then, here are some highlights:

 - Works with Node.js
 - Works in the browser